jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_services_servicenotrunning.md

 ---
-title: Services - Service Not Running Alarm
+title: Services - Service Not Running alarm
+tags: [windows_alarms]
 last_updated: July 29, 2016
 summary: "The Services - Service Not Running alarm occurs when a Windows service that is set to start automatically is not running."
 sidebar: c_windows_sidebar